Worried about coronavirus I tried social distancing. Here's why it failed.

 It’s a big place, but seven people are regularly sharing the space.

-We were working from home now.
-I did some washing, went for a run.

-I was doing well until one had a friend over for dinner – the friend had worked all day at a cafe.
+I was doing well until one housemate invited a friend for dinner – the friend had worked all day at a cafe.

 Fine, I’ll go to the country, I thought.